Super Junior-M: 2010–2011: Lawsuit, lineup changes and Perfection

 In December 2009, Hangeng filed for contract termination from SM Entertainment, claiming that the provisions of his contract were unlawful, harsh, and against his rights.
 Super Junior-M immediately canceled all of their future activities and performances in China and Taiwan.
 They returned to Korea to begin preparing for Super Junior's fourth studio album.
 Han, however, stayed in China and signed under a new management, releasing his debut solo album Geng Xin in July 2010.
 Although Super Junior-M remained largely inactive for most of 2010, they won several accolades for their song "Super Girl" at China's 2010 MusicRadio TOP Awards, including Most Popular Group, Golden Melody Award (Top 15), and Best Composition.

 In December 2010, the Seoul Central District Court ruled in favor of Han.
 However, SM Entertainment announced that they will file an immediate appeal to reverse the decision.
 In September 2011, Han and SM Entertainment officially came to a mutual agreement regarding Han's contract, closing the case.

 In February 2011, Super Junior-M resumed their activities with two new members from the main group, Eunhyuk and Sungmin, with the release of EP Perfection.
 It debuted at number 2 on Taiwan's G-music chart, and stayed on the chart for four weeks.
 The repackaged version of the album was released on April 29, debuted at number 2, and stayed on the chart for 10 weeks.

-2013–2018: Break Down, Swing, and Henry's departure
+2012–2018: Returned with Break Down, Swing, hiatus and Henry's departure

-In 2012 the group resumed their activities in China when they performed on 2 October, along with Kim Jang-hoon and EXO-M in a special concert to mark the 20th anniversary of South Korea and China's diplomatic ties hosted by Shanghai Media Group.
-This was followed by official from SM Entertainment confirming that the group are in the planning stages of their comeback with a new album.
-On January 7, 2013, Super Junior-M released their second album, Break Down, along with the music video for the lead single of the same name.
-A press conference took place in Beijing on January 7 and promoted the album in China.
+On October 2, 2012, Super Junior-M resumed their activities in China with performance in a special concert to mark the 20th anniversary of South Korea and China's diplomatic ties hosted by Shanghai Media Group.
+Later that, SM confirmed the group plans to release a new album.
+On January 7, 2013, Super Junior-M released their second album, Break Down, along with the lead single of the same name.
+A press conference took place in Beijing on January 7 and started promotions the album in China.
 They promoted the album in South Korean mutizens for a week as well different Fan Meetings in Asia.
 The song debuted No.1 on the Billboard charts.